zockol/Discord.js-Bot/README.md

 Coming soon

-## To-Do-List

-- Expanded Audit Log
-- Fun Commands with API's
-- Canteen plan with support of "Mensaplan"
-- Creditcheck for the canteen card
-- Server Rankings with Voice, Streaming and Message Activity
-- Server Ranks based on the one above
-- a few more coming soon

-Feel free to [open issues](https://github.com/zockol/Discord.js-Bot/issues) to submit feature ideas and see a list of known issues.

 ## Working Commands/Functions

 - /settings x y | Enable/Disable different Settings
 - Activate "Welcome Messages" in specific channels by using /settings
-- automatically create a settings.json file on first bot start
+- automatically create a necessary .json files on first bot start
+- /voiceban user | prevent the user from joining any voicechannels
+- voice activity tracking (not fully finished yet)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>